mpaulweeks/type4static/README.md

 - http://mpaulweeks.github.io/type4static/test

 todo:
-- fix timestamp issue that appears in non-Chrome browsers
 - shared module "tools" w/ is_local, fix urls in view (omit .html on not local)
 - update filter urls to keep timestamp if present
 - add datepicker to index